CrazyCoder613/awesome-vue/README.md

 - [@kooljay82/vue-m-camera](https://github.com/kooljay82/vue-m-camera) - To avoid changing orientation of photo automatically which taken via camera of user's device.
 - [v-ripple-directive](https://github.com/andrewvasilchuk/v-ripple-directive) - Vue.js directive for ripple effect.
 - [vue-material-design-ripple](https://github.com/partyka1/vue-material-design-ripple) - Add material design ripple to any element.
 Use any ripple color you want.
 No performance issues.
 Mobile friendly.
 No dependencies.
 It just works.
+- [v-github-icon](https://github.com/vinayakkulkarni/v-github-icon) - easily add "that" tiny GitHub icon on the right/left corner of your Vue components/libraries demos' 🤙

 #### WebGL